 Rep. Diana DeGette is a fourth-generation Coloradoan who has dedicated her life to serving the people of Colorado’s First Congressional District.

-Now in her twelfth term, DeGette is recognized as a leading voice in the nation’s ongoing health care debate.
+Now in her thirteenth term, DeGette is recognized as a leading voice in the nation’s ongoing health care debate.
 As the chair of a key oversight panel, DeGette is responsible for overseeing some of our nation’s most important federal agencies – including the Department of Health and Human Services (HHS), the Environmental Protection Agency (EPA) and the Food and Drug Administration (FDA).